-The Autism Project's mission is to demonstrate for school personnel and parents how to design and implement appropriate school-based programs for Mississippi students who have been determined to be eligible to receive special education services in the category of autism.
+The Autism Project's mission is to demonstrate for school personnel and parents how to design and implement appropriate school-based programs for students with autism.

 Primary Activities in Support of the Autism Project's Mission

-Autism Project staff perform two primary activities: (a) direct service provision to students with autism and (b) statewide trainings.
+Autism Project staff perform two primary activities: (a) direct service provision to students with autism and (b) various trainings.

 Direct service provision to students.
-During the 2012-2013 school year, Autism Project staff will operate three classrooms at the Autism Demonstration School, which is a school for students with autism in which the project's staff can demonstrate the use of evidence-based practices with the students.
+During the 2013-2014 school year, Autism Project staff will operate three classrooms at the Autism Demonstration School, which is a school for students with autism in which the project's staff can demonstrate the use of evidence-based practices with the students.
 Preschool, Kindergarten, First, or Second Grade students with autism may be considered for placement in these classrooms.
 Additionally, the staff will operate a part-time program, three days per week, for preschool students who subsequently will attend the Autism Demonstration School full time.
 Applications for enrollment are now being accepted.
 Anyone interested in submitting an application should contact the Autism Project by calling 228.863.1755 or sending an e-mail to email@example.com.

 Autism Project staff conduct tours of the Autism Demonstration School once each month.
 Tours consist of a presentation in which various aspects of the Autism Project are explained, followed by a visit to the classrooms and other locations within the project’s facility.
 Please call 228.863.1755 or e-mail firstname.lastname@example.org for schedule information.